 Rieth Village was created to house a variety of programs that operate within Merry Lea’s educational mission.
 These include PreK-12 educational programming, Goshen College’s undergraduate Agroecology Summer Intensive program, and a variety of public programs offered to visitors, educators, and community members.
 In addition, the construction of Rieth Village helped facilitate the development of Merry Lea’s graduate program in Environmental Education, which is centered at Merry Lea’s Learning Center, one of many other facilities at Merry Lea’s 1,189-acre nature preserve.

-“The diversity of ecosystems we have here at Merry Lea is a treasure that must be shared,” says Luke Gascho, Director at Merry Lea.
+“The diversity of ecosystems we have here at Merry Lea is a treasure that must be shared,” says Luke Gascho, retired Executive Director of Merry Lea.
 “By enabling students to live on site, near the ecosystems they are studying, we offer a unique immersion not available at most academic institutions.”

 In addition to an immersion in ecosystem studies, the buildings themselves act as learning tools for the students during their residential experience at Rieth Village.
 During their stay, students monitor their own energy usage, learn how water they use is purified by wetland plants, discover the benefits of ground source heat pumps, and explore other energy-saving and innovative features of Rieth Village.
 Living in sustainable buildings is an important part of the interdisciplinary and experiential design of the educational programs offered to Goshen College’s undergraduate students.